-3.16.1 Penalty Kick
+3.15.1 Penalty Kick

-A penalty kick is carried out with one striker robot and one opposing goalkeeper.
+A penalty kick is carried out with one striker robot and one opposing goal keeper.
+The first (left) team in the GameController will perform the first penalty kickgoalkeeper.
 The penalty kick commences with the set game state activated.
 The striker (attacking) robot will be indicated by the GameController, by a suitable flag.